-In Linux/Unix platform ‘ls’ command is one of the most repeatedly used command.
-I am very sure, this is one of the very first command you have been trained when you get into the shell/command prompt.
+On Linux/Unix platforms, the 'ls' command is one of the most frequently used commands.
+This should be one of the first commands you train when you enter the shell/command prompt.

 ls [OPTION] [File]

-There are a lot of options available using ‘ls’ command, but we will be looking the most used and combined possible options only.
-The following tabular gives you the possible options in ‘ls’ command:
+There are a lot of options available using the 'ls' command, but we will be looking at the most used and combined possible options only.
+The following tabular gives you the possible options and functions in the 'ls' command:

 1. How to list files using ‘ls’ with no option?